AcalaNetwork/truffle-tutorials/advanced-escrow/README.md

 touch scripts/userJourney.js
 ```

-The empty user journey script starts with the imports of  `AdvancedEscrow` and the precompiled
+The user journey script starts with the imports of  `AdvancedEscrow` and the precompiled
 `TokenContract` from `@acala-network/contracts`.
 Next we import the addresses of the `ACA`, `AUSD`
 amd `DOT` predeployed token smart contracts, the `formatUnits` utility from `ethers` and
 `ApiPromise` and `WsProvider` from `@polkadot/api`.
 Finally we have to prepare the `ENDPOINT_URL` of